Yolanda Vargas Dulché: Works

 Her major works include comics and screenplays for Mexican telenovelas, with some over her comic work crossing over into film and television.
 Her most important comic work is based on a character called Memín Pinguín, considered to be an icon of Mexican comic books.
 Created in 1943 the comic is about a black boy with exaggerated features who is a dreamer and a trickster but always does what is right.
-His name was inspired by her husband Guillermo de la Parra, who was called "pingo" by his colleagues because of his jokes.
+His name was inspired by her husband Guillermo de la Parra, who was called "pingo" (meaning jester or trickster in Mexican Spanish) by his colleagues because of his jokes.
 The character, which appears in film and radio along with comic books is an important part of modern Mexican popular culture still.
 In 1985, the Mexican ministry of education declared Memín Pinguín required reading in public schools because "it promotes respect for the family and institutions in students."
 She began publishing other stories and comics in the 1950s.
 Other comic book characters include a series called El Pecado de Oyuki (Oyuki's Sin) based on a Japanese woman, and María Isabel, about a poor indigenous women who comes to the city with a little girl, who is not her daughter.
 María Isabel was played by actress Silvia Pinal for the film version.